hindu-comm/weblogs/manasataramgini/2015/02/2015-02-28_a-rambling-expatiation-instigated-by-the-self-interview-of-robert-burnham-jr.md

 has come for the first time since the great leap of Herschel and his contemporaries.
 This is due to great technological achievement on part of the United States.
-Our knowledge is likely to advance even more for a while as much greater successors of the Kepler mission are launched.
+Our knowledge is likely to advance even more for a while as much greater successors of the Kepler missionare launched.
 We may even detect the chemical signatures indicating the existence of exo-life in the coming years, but that is different from the actual contact with the aliens, which should have happened.
 However, we suspect